 Conway Stewart through the ages | est. 1905 to Present Day

 In 1905, Mr. Frank Jarvis and Mr. Tommy Garner formed Conway Stewart & Co.
 Limited at 13 Paternoster Row EC1, next to St Paul’s Cathedral in London.
 Today, this area is known as Paternoster Square having been redeveloped after its complete destruction during the Blitz of World War II.
 Although there is much debate regarding the origins of the Company’s name, it is believed that the name “Conway Stewart” derives from a popular vaudeville act of the day.
 Conway and Stewart were supposedly a comedy double act who appeared at Collins Music Hall in Islington.
-The two entrepreneurs, took a great risk in leaving their secured jobs to start a new enterprise reselling fountain pens made by other manufacturers.
+The two entrepreneur took a great risk in leaving their secured jobs to start a new enterprise reselling fountain pens made by other manufacturers.
 They concentrated their energies and invested in importing pens from the United States.

 London in 1905